e-mail

 4. Patients with severe immunodeficiency diseases (such as HIV infection, leukemia, etc.) should be vaccinated with caution.

 5. It is not advisable to receive hepatitis B vaccine during fever or acute illness.
-You should wait for recovery before considering vaccination.
+You should wait until you recover before considering vaccination.

-Before receiving the hepatitis B vaccine, patients should tell their doctor about their medical history and any allergic reactions.
-If you have any concerns or uncertainties, you should seek the advice of a physician or medical professional.
-Follow your doctor's advice and instructions to ensure vaccination is appropriate and safe.
+Before receiving the hepatitis B vaccine, patients should tell their doctors about their medical history and any allergies they have had.
+If you have any concerns or are unsure, you should seek the advice of your doctor or medical professional.
+Follow your doctor's advice and instructions to ensure that the vaccination is appropriate and safe.

 Precautions

-Note on use: After receiving the hepatitis B vaccine, minor side effects such as local pain, fever or discomfort may occur.
-If you have a severe allergic reaction, seek medical attention immediately.
-It is recommended to get vaccinated at a qualified medical institution and closely follow the doctor's instructions.
+Precautions for use: After receiving the hepatitis B vaccine, minor side effects such as local pain, fever or discomfort may occur.
+In case of severe allergic reaction, seek medical attention immediately.
+It is recommended to receive the vaccination at a qualified medical institution and closely follow the doctor's instructions.

 careEASY vs. traditional care agency companies